dwaldo/GettingAndCleaningData/README.md

 Repo Contents
 -------------
-* `README.md`: This file discribing the project and code execution
+* `README.md`: This file describing the project and code execution
-* `codebook.md`: Information about raw and tidy data set
+* `codebook.md`: Information about the original data, and the raw and tidy data processing process
-* `run_analysis.R`: R script to transform raw data into tidy data
+* `run_analysis.R`: R script to transform raw data into tidy data set